nammenam/master/paper/thesis.typ

 However, the specific choice of non-linearity dictates the stability of the gradients.
 During backpropagation, gradients are multiplied primarily by the derivative of the activation function $sigma(z)$. ]

-#figure(image("figures/gd.jpg", width: 80%), caption:[Common activation functions.
+#figure(include("figures/activations.typ"), caption:[Common activation functions.
 The Sigmoid function (left) saturates at the extremes, causing gradients to vanish.
 The ReLU function (right) maintains a constant gradient for positive inputs.])

 #serif-text()[ If we utilize the traditional Sigmoid or Tanh functions, the derivative is strictly less than 1 (max 0.25 for Sigmoid).
 As we multiply these small numbers across many layers, the gradient exponentially decays toward zero.
 This is known as the Vanishing Gradient Problem, effectively preventing deep networks from learning.
 Conversely, if weights are initialized poorly, gradients can accumulate to become infinitely large, known as Gradient Explosion.